mimre25/confluence-ranking-table/ranking-table/README.md

-# Forge Hello World
+# Confluence Ranking Table

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence macro.
+This project contains a Forge app written in Javascript that adds a Confluence macro to create a ranking table.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.